-In this guide we’ll look at the best pond pump and filter systems.
+In this guide we’ll look at the best pond pump and filter systems for the UK market.

 I’ve compared design, reliability, performance and cost

 to give you my top recommendations.